rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 1. Coder

-I began Codewars as a noob, so many early solutions were clumsy or inefficient.
+I began Codewars as a noob, so many early solutions were inefficient clumsy.
 But I rapidly learned about algorithms, optimization, and best practices by studying other people's code and reading comments.
 Solving the same kata in multiple languages offered invaluable insights to programming.
 I never thought I would have solved so many.
 <br>
 * 2kyu ~ rank (began as 8kyu)
 * 137 leaderboard position